Aristidis Pagratidis: The trial

 On February 17, in his brother's testimony, Pagratis Pagratidis, a goldsmith by profession, defended his brother.
 Pangratis Pagratidis "blamed and named as a perpetrator for the crimes Aiada Sklavounos, son of the doctor and University professor, Georgios Sklavounos".
 According to a pronounced complaint by a letter read in court, Aiada Sklavounos, who had schizophrenia, stayed at that time in the family villa next to the Seikh Sou Forest and was responsible for the murderous attacks of that time.
 However, the court refused to consider this version as having no direct connection with the trial (the court was considering whether or not Pagratidis was guilty of the specific crimes, and not who the ogre was).
-Following a series of protests by the defense, - the lack of jurisdiction of the Court of Appeal as the crime of robbery was not proven and the referral of the case to the Assize Court - which was also rejected by the lawyers - once again - resigned by feeling that it was not they can assume responsibility for defending themselves since they lack essential resources to exercise it.
+Following a series of protests by the defence, - the lack of jurisdiction of the Court of Appeal as the crime of robbery was not proven and the referral of the case to the Assize Court - which was also rejected by the lawyers - once again - resigned by feeling that it was not they can assume responsibility for defending themselves since they lack essential resources to exercise it.

 The court appointed new lawyers, criminal investigators Gerogiannis and Katsouni, and gave a deadline of February 22 to study the case and prepare their reasons after the evidentiary procedure was over.